-- O Part-time work at entertainment-related industries, such as "snack" bars, pubs, and pachinko outlets is not permitted. - Establishments that hire foreign students without a permit for activity outside the visa status and employers who allow a student to work beyond the permit range, may be incarcerated for three years or less or fined ¥3,000,000 or less, as punishment for facilitating illegal employment. - Foreign students who work part-time without a permit for activity outside the visa status may be incarcerated for one year or less or fined ¥2,000,000 or less. - Foreign students who work beyond part-time level and live in Japan with the main objective of making money, may be deported and incarcerated for three years or less or fined ¥3,000,000 or less as well.
+- O Part-time work at entertainment-related industries, such as "snack" bars, pubs, and pachinko outlets is not permitted. - O Establishments that hire foreign students, etc. without a permit for activity outside the visa status and employers who allow students, etc. to work beyond the permit range, may be incarcerated for three years or less or fined \(\frac{\pma}{3}\),000,000 or less, as punishment for facilitating illegal employment. - O Foreign students, etc. who work part-time without a permit for activity outside the visa status may be incarcerated for one year or less or fined ¥2,000,000 or less. - O Foreign students, etc. who work beyond part-time level and live in Japan with the main objective of making money, may be deported and incarcerated for three years or less or fined \(\frac{4}{3}\),000,000 or less as well.